cezennia/frontend-test-II/README.md

 We look forward to seeing what you can do.
 Remember, although it is a test, there are no specific right or wrong answers that we are looking for - just do the job as best you can.
 Any questions - create an issue in the panel on the right (requires a Github account).

+## Steps to Run
+Code was written using Reactjs.
+To run the code, either type
+* yarn install, then npm start or
+* npm install, then npm start